cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 Some cosmetic-related tools and search engines such as Open Beauty Facts (OBF) or INCIDecoder already exist, but so far they only offer a list of products containing or not a specific ingredient, regardless of their position within the list.

-Cosmo is an app that not only returns a list of products containing a particular ingredient, but also takes into account its position in the ingredient list.
+Cosmo is a web application that not only returns a list of products containing a particular ingredient, but also takes into account its position in the ingredient list.
 Moreover, it allows you to search for products without a specific ingredient, and to perform a multi-criteria search up to the 5<sup>th</sup> ingredient.

 ## SPECIFICATIONS AND DESIGN